kolyasalubov/ProjectShop/README.md

 ### How we add features<a name="How_we_add_features"></a>

 1. Clone this repo to your local machine using `https://github.com/kolyasalubov/ProjectShop.git`
-2. Create new feature branch from main.
+2. Create new feature branch from dev.
 3. Add some commits to your new branch.
-4. Create a new pull request using `https://github.com/kolyasalubov/ProjectShop/compare/`
+4. Create a new pull request to dev branch using `https://github.com/kolyasalubov/ProjectShop/compare/`
 5. Request review from teammates and wait for at least 3 approves from teammates and final approve from technical expert before merging your feature.
-6. Resolve conflicts and merge feature branch into main.
+6. Resolve conflicts and merge feature branch into dev.
-7. Run main to check if all is correct.
+7. Run dev to check if all is correct.

 ___